SandroMachado/GoodToGo_Swift/README.md

 ## App_3 : Links - UIWebView based app
 About :
 - Real app to send to the app store (or not).
+It works, but it have to be totally rebuided in MVVM and I dont the time (for now)
 - [3 tier architacture - PL, BLL, DAL](https://www.techopedia.com/definition/24649/three-tier-architecture.)